Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Dungeon sprite functions that allow for removing sprites with additional actions. e.g. Money and items can now appear to fall down pits before being removed.
 - Implemeneted Acrobat character which has a dodge rolling/evasive active ability.
 - Added superDead flag which indicates that a character cannot regain HP even if they were invulnerable (used for Pits).
+- Removed unused weaponMenu functions in HUDLayer
+- Added destructors for Dungeon, MenuScene, HUDLayer, and PauseMenuScene